FiuuPayment/FiuuApplePayPlugin/README.md

 ### CocoaPods

 CocoaPods is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate RazerMS Apple Pay Plugin into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate Fiuu Apple Pay Plugin into your Xcode project using CocoaPods, specify it in your Podfile:

     pod 'razerms_applepay_plugin', '~> 1.0.2'